umbraco/UmbracoDocs/10/umbraco-ui-builder/areas/context-apps.md

 ---
-description: Configuring context apps in Konstrukt, the back office UI builder for Umbraco.
+description: Configuring context apps in Konstrukt, the backoffice UI builder for Umbraco.
 ---

 # Context Apps